vanilla/docs/content/help/apiv2/date-filters.md

 ## Date Formats

-The most simple filter is just specifying a date and checking to for equality.
+ The most simple filter is just specifying a date and checking for equality.
 When you specify a date use the [RFC339](https://www.ietf.org/rfc/rfc3339.txt) format.
 Here are some examples:

 ```
 2018-12-25